hove-io/navitia/source/scripts/disruption/README.md

 The script needs the following parameters

 ```
-b pyamqp://guest:guest@localhost:5672 -e "navitia" -t "shortterm.coveragename"
+-b pyamqp://guest:guest@localhost:5672 -e "navitia" -t "shortterm.coveragename"
 ```

 ### Verify if disruptions are well received within Kraken

-Just look inside the Kraken logs if it as received the message properly.<br>
+Just look inside the *Kraken logs* if it as received the message properly.<br>
 Logs looks like that:

 ```